 There are many elements associated with high levels of productivity.
 Ask any given person how to be productive and you're most likely going to be inundated with a plethora of suggestions.
-But at its root core, productivity comes down to your energy and flow state (or being "in the zone" as some call it).
+But at its core, productivity comes down to your energy and flow state (or being "in the zone," as some call it).

 1. Start and end your day like Benjamin Franklin.

-During breakfast, Franklin asked himself "What good shall I do this day?" and at night, he asked, "What good have I done today?"
+During breakfast, Franklin asked himself, "What good shall I do this day?" and at night, he asked, "What good have I done today?"

-3. Quality food and water before coffee.
+3. Consume quality food and water before coffee.

-Your car isn't going to make it far without fuel and you're not going to perform at a high level without quality nutrients in your body.
-It's not just food, it's water also.
+Your car isn't going to make it far without fuel, and you're not going to perform at a high level without quality nutrients in your body.
+It's not just food.
+It's water, also.

 Before reaching for your morning espresso, properly rehydrate by drinking 20 to 32 ounces of water.
 To save time, I have a morning smoothie that has my water and fruits and vegetables all thrown in together.